djalbat/reaction-hooks/README.md

   }
 }
 ```
-It is usual to configure a component to call an `updateHandler()` method, the reason being that whereas in this case the body of this method is benign in the sense that the component is not redrawn, often it is the case that the component does need to be redrawn, in which case Reaction provides a standard mechanism to do this.
+It is usual to configure a component to call an `updateHandler()` handler method in response to an effect being used, the reason being that whereas in this case the body of the handler method is benign in the sense that the component is not redrawn, often it is the case that the component does need to be redrawn, in which case Reaction provides a standard mechanism to do so.
 Precisely:

 ```
 updatehandler(update) {